ShreyasKulkarni12/STM32F429-BareMetal/README.md

 7. Now we can write our code by defining functions, Peripherals and pins in int main() etc.

-*LEDB_BM* contains a uvision project where the on-board User Button has been used to toggle the on-board Green LED.
+*code for Button controlled LED.txt* contains a code where the on-board User Button has been used to toggle the on-board Green LED. you can paste the code in your project and run directly.